ProMed: Shapley Information Gain Guided Reinforcement Learning for Proactive Medical LLMs: Abstract

 \section{Abstract}

-Interactive medical questioning is essential in real-world clinical consultations, where physicians must actively gather information from patients.
-While medical Large Language Models (LLMs) have shown impressive capabilities in static medical question answering, they predominantly operate under a reactive paradigm: generating answers directly without seeking additional information, which risks incorrect diagnoses in such interactive settings.
-To address this limitation, we propose \textbf{\M}, a reinforcement learning (RL) framework that transitions medical LLMs toward a proactive paradigm, equipping them with the ability to ask clinically valuable questions before decision-making.
-At the core of \M~is the Shapley Information Gain (SIG) reward, which quantifies the clinical utility of each question by combining the amount of newly acquired information with its contextual importance, estimated via Shapley values.
-We integrate SIG into a two-stage training pipeline: (1) SIG-Guided Model Initialization uses Monte Carlo Tree Search (MCTS) to construct high-reward interaction trajectories to supervise the model, and (2) SIG-Augmented Policy Optimization, which integrates SIG and enhances RL with a novel SIG-guided Reward Distribution Mechanism that assigns higher rewards to informative questions for targeted optimization.
-Extensive experiments on two newly curated partial-information medical benchmarks demonstrate that \M~significantly outperforms state-of-the-art methods by an average of 6.29\% and delivers a 54.45\% gain over the reactive paradigm, while also generalizing robustly to out-of-domain cases.
+Interactive medical questioning is essential in clinical consultations, where physicians must actively gather necessary patient information.
+Yet existing medical Large Language Models (LLMs) predominantly follow a reactive paradigm, risking diagnostic errors by answering before seeking sufficient details.
+To bridge this gap, we propose \textbf{\M}, a reinforcement learning framework that transitions LLMs toward a proactive paradigm, enabling them to ask clinically valuable questions before decision-making.
+Central to \M~is the Shapley Information Gain (SIG) reward, which quantifies a question's clinical utility as the amount of newly acquired information, while considering its contextual importance via Shapley values.
+We integrate SIG into a two-stage training pipeline: (1) SIG-Guided Model Initialization uses Monte Carlo Tree Search to construct high-reward interaction trajectories for supervision, and (2) SIG-Augmented Policy Optimization, with a novel SIG-guided Reward Distribution Mechanism that prioritizes informative questions for fine-grained optimization.
+Experiments on partial-information medical benchmarks show that \M~significantly outperforms state-of-the-art methods by 6.29\% on average and delivers a 54.45\% gain over the reactive paradigm, and generalizes robustly to out-of-domain cases.
+Our codes are available at {\url{https://github.com/hxxding/ProMed}}.